 - After taking a little break, start provide your thoughts in meetings and keep notes on how others are reacting to your thoughts.
 Keep emphasizing listening over speaking.

-4. Foster curiosity through different spaces and work
+4. Foster curiosity by entering different physical spaces and seeing things differently

 There are certain times, when you need work in isolation and there are times when you would benefit from a different surrounding or do a different type of work assignment.
 By understanding how your work environment affects your work, can create the conditions to be curious.